YuChia-Wei/YuChia-Wei/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [Epic Tech Taiwan](https://www.epictech.com.tw/)
+- 🔭 I’m currently exploring new opportunities and seeking my next challenge in software development.

 ## 🛠️ Languages and Tools